ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---
-So far, we've been parsing our nginx logs at query time with ES|QL.
+So far, we've been using ES|QL to parse our proxy logs at query time.
 While incredibly powerful for quick analysis, we can do even more with our logs if we parse them at ingest-time.
-This is a typical workflow: start with query-time parsing with ES|QL, and if you find a useful pattern, move it ingest-time parsing with Streams.
+Notably, this is a pretty typical workflow with Elastic: start parsing your logs on-deman with ES|QL, and when you find a consistent pattern which you believe will be of greater value if always parsed, move to ingest-time parsing.

+Elastic makes it easy to setup ingest-time parsing with Streams!

-1. Select `logs-proxy.otel-default` from the list of Streams.
+1. Select `logs-proxy.otel-default` from the list of Streams
 2. Select the `Processing` tab
 3. Click `Add a processor`
 4. Select `Grok` for the `Processor` if not already selected
 5. Set the `Field` to `body.text` if not already filled in
 6. Click `Generate pattern`

+Elastic will analyze your log lines and try to recognize a pattern.

-The generated pattern should look very similar to the following:
+The generated pattern should look similar to the following.
+To ensure a consistent lab experience, please copy the following GROK expression and paste it into `Grok patterns`:
 ```
-%{IPV4:client.ip} %{NOTSPACE:http.auth} %{NOTSPACE:http.auth2} \[%{HTTPDATE:timestamp}\] "%{WORD:http.request.method} %{URIPATH:url.path} HTTP/%{NUMBER:http.version}" %{NUMBER:http.response.status_code:int} %{NUMBER:http.response.body.bytes:int} "%{DATA:http.request.referrer}" "%{GREEDYDATA:user_agent.original}"
+%{IPV4:client.ip} - %{NOTSPACE:client.user} \[%{HTTPDATE:timestamp}\] "%{WORD:http.request.method} %{URIPATH:http.request.url.path} HTTP/%{NUMBER:http.version}" %{NUMBER:http.response.status_code:int} %{NUMBER:http.response.body.bytes:int} "%{DATA:http.request.referrer}" "%{GREEDYDATA:user_agent.original}"
 ```

 7. Click `Accept`